-The controls over key financial systems are functioning appropriately apart from the absence of review of journals.
+The controls over all of the key financial systems are sound.

 Work completed

 We review the outcome of internal audit's work on the financial systems to influence our assessment of the overall control environment, which is a key factor when determining the external audit strategy.